padiketeku/EarthObservation101-Practicals/Activity-01-Sign up for an Earth Engine Account.md

 3, When done filling out the form, click **Next** <br>

 Another window for the registration process pops up, complete this as shown below.
 Keep the Project-ID to default, this may not be the same as you see in the below figure.
-You can specify the **Project Name** to your choice but for the sake of this tutorial keep this same as shown below. <br>
+You can specify the **Project Name** to your choice but I recommend you keep it to default. for the sake of this tutorial keep this same as shown below. <br>